 There are stampings in the sheet metal on the inner side bulkheads of the box in front of and behind both wheel housings.
-Place wooden boards across the box from side NOTE: If the vehicle speed remains below 8 mph to side to create separate load compartments in the pickup box.
+Place wooden boards across the box from side to side to create separate load compartments in the pickup box.